 Imagine if voice recognition was perfect and there were no error rates.

 In this case, it would be far quicker for people to “type” an email, for example, using voice than by typing on their smartphone.
-Once this critical point is reached, voice will be ubiquitous for these types of tasks.
+Once this critical point is reached, voice assistance will be ubiquitous for these types of tasks.

 For bots to take off both the NLP and voice recognition technology needs to operate at a high level.
 While voice recognition works very well already, NLP, as we have discussed, only works well for narrow domains.